FAQs - English - IVIG

 When your coverage begins is determined by when in the month your completed application was received.
 Completed applications received by the 15th of the month, if eligible, will have coverage effective the first of the next month.

-Completed applications received after the 15th of the month, if eligible, will have coverage effective the first date of the month following the next month.
+Completed applications received after the 15th of the month, if eligible, will have coverage effective the 15th of the next month.
 For example, if an application is received on September 15, coverage will be effective October 1.
-If an application is received on September 20, coverage will be effective November 1.
+If an application is received on September 20, coverage will be effective October 15.

 Q25.
 Will l receive an enrollment card to use to show I am covered under the demonstration?